wi7a1ian/csharp-cpu-lab/README.md

 ### Cache invalidation (cache coherence)
 **There are only two hard things in computer science: cache invalidation and naming things.**

-When working with threads where large object is schared among them i.e: array), when one thread modifies block of cached data, all other threads that work with the same copy have to re-read the data from the memory, aka invalidate.
+When working with threads where large object is schared among them (i.e: array), when one thread modifies block of cached data, all other threads that work with the same copy have to re-read the data from the memory, aka invalidate.
 This is speed up with MESI protocol that requires cache to cache transfer on a miss if the block resides in another cache.

+This happens on level of cache lines = 64 bytes.

+It is not about two cores accessing same memory location, it is two cores accessing adjecent memory locations which happen to be on the same cache line.

-When such unintentional cache sharing happens, parallel method should use private memory and then update shared memory when done, or let them modify/access only memory regions that are CL1 size (=~ 64kb) bytes away from each other.
+When such unintentional cache sharing happens, parallel method should use private memory and then update shared memory when done, or let them modify/access only memory regions that are L1 cache line size bytes away from each other.

 #### MESI protocol
 - Stands for line states: Modified, Exclusive, Shared, Invalid